Stanley Webb Davies: Biography

 "Hundreds of thousands of citizens live their working lives in bondage.
 They are machine minders and no call is ever made on them to use their skill, their initiative or their intelligence."
 It was, he felt, "more important that industry should turn out excellent men and women than a flood of cheap and useful goods."
 He looked forward to "a new and better order of society which looks towards a better welfare of the people rather than towards national riches in the material sense."

-Stanley Davies died in 1978, five years after the death of Emily, and he bequeathed Gatesbield to the Quakers for whom he had worked tirelessly.
-Set in beautiful grounds, it is now a haven and peace and tranquility as a Quaker Housing Association centre.
+Stanley Davies died in 1978, five years after the death of Emily, and he bequeathed Gatesbield to the Quakers for whom he had worked.

-In 1931 Stanley's older brother Percy, a prominent Quaker and Socialist, invited Mohandas K. Gandhi, the Mahatma (Great Soul), to Darwen to witness at first hand the plight of Lancashire textile workers who had been badly hit by the Indian boycott of British goods.
+In 1931 Stanley's older brother Percy, a prominent Quaker and Socialist, invited Mohandas K. Gandhi to Darwen to witness at first hand the plight of Lancashire textile workers who had been badly hit by the Indian boycott of British goods.
 Police had expected trouble but the Indian spiritual leader received a warm, Northern welcome.

 A group of weavers met him the following morning as he went for a stroll around Garden Village which the Davies family had built for their workers.
 They told him how hard they were finding things.
 The Mahatma smiled and told them gently: "My dears, you have no idea what poverty is."

-Today the work of Stanley Davies and his small team of assistants grace museums and grand houses, churches and auction centres, galleries and municipal buildings throughout the country.
+The work of Stanley Davies and his small team of assistants are in museums and houses, churches and auction centres, galleries and municipal buildings throughout the country.

 In 2019 a large collection of Stanley Webb Davies furniture was sold at auction by Dawsons Auctioneers.
 Consigned directly by the Webb Davies family, the highlight of the sale was an Oak Secretaire that sold for £4,500.